 In 1871 the designer, poet, conservationist and social activist William Morris discovered Kelmscott Manor which became his Cotswolds home.
 He instantly fell in love with the seventeenth-century house, describing it after his first visit as ‘a heaven on earth’.

-As the conservation works have now begun in earnest at Kelmscott Manor, and in order to raise the remaining funds needed to complete the project, the Society will stage a major public exhibition of ‘treasures’ in their temporary loan from the Manor to the Society of Antiquaries, Burlington House from 9th July – 21st August 2020 and help us bring the £6 million conservation of the Manor to public attention.
+The conservation works have now begun at Kelmscott Manor, and in order to raise the remaining funds needed to complete the project, the Society will be staging this major public exhibition of ‘treasures’ which will help to bring the £6 million conservation of the Manor to public attention.

 We are looking to raise funds to cover the £30,000 costs of the exhibition displays, including transportation, conservation assessments and, where required, display cases and mounting.

 So, for example, individual items would range from £2,500 for items of furniture and paintings to £500 for books and ephemera.
 If you were willing to support the display of one or more objects, we would be delighted to acknowledge your support for the temporary exhibition at Burlington House and permanently at Kelsmcott Manor after it reopens in 2021.